-

 This Is Home

-February 2016 Winner of the Goodreads Poetry Contest We will always be here, you said.
+January 2016 Winner of the Goodreads Poetry Contest We will always be here, you said.
 This town and you and the rusty moon Under the browned trees and the night sky.
 The permanence, a brick house, Built to withstand earthquakes and silent explosions.
 Inside I am never the same.
-It’s a smack in the face … Continue reading
+It’s a smack in the face…

 Red Rocks